fdchevalier/SWAMP/README.md

 conda create env -f .env/env.yml
 ```

-**N.B.**: The conda yml file installs only CellProfiler and ffmpeg for now.
-This will be improved in a near future.
+**N.B.**: The conda yml file installs only CellProfiler, FFmpeg, and ImageMagick for now.
+Installation of the other dependencies will be added in a near future.

 ## Files